Data Visualization App Development Costs

 Whether the contract is time and materials, a project fee, or even value-based pricing, the underlying math is still based on a target daily rate (or hourly, or weekly).

-According to the Data Visualization Society’s most recent industry survey, data visualization freelancers charge an average rate of $800 / day (or roughly $100 / hour); this represents members across a wide spectrum of experience and expertise.
-While this might seem like an economical choice, this comes at a risk to the overall timeline and often requires working across multiple contributors to meet the full set of capabilities (analysis, design, and engineering are typically distinct disciplines).
+According to the Data Visualization Society’s recent industry survey, data visualization freelancers charge an average rate of $800 / day (or roughly $100 / hour).
+This average represents members across a wide spectrum of experience and expertise.
+While freelancers might seem like an economical choice, this comes at a risk to the overall timeline and often requires working across multiple contributors to meet the full set of capabilities (analysis, design, and engineering are typically distinct disciplines).

 For comparison, more established firms typically charge 2-3x this rate, presumably for increased certainty around quality, timeline, and delivery.
 While generalist software design / development agencies (e.g. Carbon Five, Thoughtbot, etc) should generally be avoided for data visualization projects (dataviz, as a discipline, can be deceptively difficult to get right), they’re a reasonable benchmark for fees you might find from the industry’s best data visualization firms, who often charge between $2,000 - $2,400 per day.